ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

    :align: center

-Since both the target area (receiver) and the sun are directly to the south of the heliostat field, this alignment is completely plausible.
+Since both the target area (receiver) and the sun are directly to the south of the heliostat field, this alignment is physically plausible.
 The heliostat rotates 90 degrees along the east axis to reflect the incoming sunlight back in the direction it is coming from and thus toward the receiver.

 Ray Tracing
 -----------